Mike-Banks/BankAppDemo/README.md

+#**** NOTE ****

+The project is currently being overhauled to have a DrawerLayout as the main menu, with each screen as a Fragment, rather than an Activity.

 # BANK APP DEMO

 A Banking app made for Android using Android Studio.
 No real money is involved, it is a project to showcase my skills in Android and Java.
 The Application was developed using a MVC approach, with proper programming conventions and aappropriate data encapsulation.